Heavy-Tailed Features and Empirical Analysis of the Limit Order Book Volume Profiles in Futures Markets: Distributional models, methods of estimation and testing

-In this section we briefly detail the parameter estimation procedures for the proposed models.
-In particular we provide details of the less well known robust approaches and detail all other procedures in the Technical \ref{RepresentationsOfAstable} and Technical \ref{Appendix:ParmEst}.

-There are numerous approaches one can adopt for fitting heavy tailed and flexible families of models such as the GPD, GEV and $\alpha$-stable families.
-Each approach will have different merits related to statistical efficiency, bias and variance trade-offs and importantly for the setting of analysis of LOB data (massive data sets) the computational robustness and efficiency.
-For the numerous statistical estimation approaches, each have different bias, variance, sample size behavior and computational efficiency when it comes to the massive LOB volume profile data we assess in this paper.
+There are numerous approaches that can be applied when fitting heavy tailed and flexible families of models such as the generalized Pareto distribution, generalized extreme value and $\alpha$-stable.
+Each approach will have different merits related to statistical efficiency, bias and variance trade-offs and importantly for the setting of analysis of LOB data (massive data sets) the methods being computationally robust and efficient.
+Computational robustness refers to computer science based robustness, whereby the algorithm that implements the statistical techniques will need to continue to operate despite abnormalities in data inputs.
+Computationally efficient refers to the amount or resources used by the methods and the time it takes to obtain results.
+This is an important consideration for high frequency trading strategies, as they often trade many assets across multiple markets and robust estimation methods which can be achieved in the high frequency time frames, become crucial in mitigating the risk in trading.

-Note, though the GEV and GPD can be represented in certain cases as reparameterizations, the actual data preparation and estimation procedures for such models differs significantly and is the reason why we investigate each class carefully.
-For example under the GPD model estimation approach involving a Peaks Over Threshold (POT's) procedure the amount of discarded data differs to that of the Block Maxima approach of the GEV model estimation, see discussion in \citet{Beirlant2004}.
+In the cases where we discuss the Maximum Likelihood Estimation (MLE), we base this on the assumption of independence and as noted in the Section \ref{sect:depend} (last paragraph), MLE won't be statistically efficient, but it will be consistent.
+Efficiency considerations are secondary to our main objective of determining consistent estimators of distribution parameters.